koji-m/embulk-input-rethinkdb/README.md

-# Rethinkdb input plugin for Embulk
+# RethinkDB input plugin for Embulk

 RethinkDB input plugin for Embulk loads records from RethinkDB.